 - Facial pain or pressure (usually unilateral over the maxillary or frontal sinus)

 Symptoms that may suggest a bacterial cause include severe local pain, discoloured discharge, fever, or worsening after an initial improvement (post-viral).

 The main differential diagnoses for acute rhinosinusitis include:

-- Viral upper respiratory tract infection – may include a component of viral ARS.
-However, viral URTIs are more common and symptoms tend to improve with symptomatic treatment within 3-5 days.
+- Viral upper respiratory tract infection – symptoms tend to improve with symptomatic treatment within 3-5 days

-- Allergic rhinitis – causes inflammation of the nasal mucosa without infection, and should be suspected where there is a history of allergy or atopy.
-Symptoms include other allergic features, such as watery eyes, but mucopurulent discharge or loss of sense of smell are unlikely with this diagnosis.
+- Allergic rhinitis – should be suspected where there is a history of allergy or atopy, and symptoms include other allergic features; mucopurulent discharge or loss of sense of smell are unlikely

 The diagnosis of acute rhinosinusitis is typically made on clinical symptoms alone.
 Imaging, such as a CT scan (Fig. 2), may be required if complications are suspected.